 You may forward the emails that come to your McLennan address to alternate email addresses; however, the College will not be held responsible for emails forwarded to an alternate address that may become lost or placed in junk or spam filters.

 Methods of Teaching and Learning:

-Lecture, power point presentations, class discussions, student presentations, outside reading assignments, discussion boards, writing assignment, exams, videos and guest lecturers.
+Lecture, power point presentations, class discussions, student presentations, outside reading assignments, article reviews, exams, videos and guest lecturers.

 Course Objectives and/or Competencies: